 The employer contribution rate for the SPRBT is determined actuarially.
-The rate determined in each valuation becomes effective two years after the valuation date, in this case as of July 1, 2014.
+The rate determined in each valuation becomes effective two years after the valuation date, in this case as of July 1, 2015.
 The rate consists of two pieces: the employer's normal cost rate and the amortization rate.
 The normal cost rate is the employer's Entry Age Normal cost expressed as a percent of pay.
-The amortization rate is the contribution required to amortize the unfunded actuarial accrued liability (UAAL) over 23 years as a level percent of pay.
+The amortization rate is the contribution required to amortize the unfunded actuarial accrued liability (UAAL) over 22 years as a level percent of pay.
+The employer contribution rate is decreased from 17.24% to 17.22%.